 CIPM® Exam Disability Accommodations

-- Please allow four to six weeks for processing.
-We will notify you regarding the status of your request once it has been evaluated.
+- Please allow four (4) weeks for the review and processing of your request.
+You will receive notification regarding the status of your request once it has been evaluated;

 - CFA Institute does not guarantee that your request for disability accommodations will be granted, even if you have previously received disability accommodations.

-This form must be filled out by a qualified professional and returned to us.
+This form must be completed by a qualified medical professional and returned to us.